Save Design - Getting Started Guide

 fields are savedprivate

-fields with[SerializeField]
+fields are saved if marked with[SerializeField]

-are saved- Properties and fields marked with
+- Properties and fields marked with

 [NonSerialized]